paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-201-victim-rights-compensation-and-assistance.md

   (C) funeral expenses attributable to a death resulting from a compensable crime;

-(2) such program promotes victim cooperation with the reasonable requests of law enforcement authorities;
+(2) such program promotes victim cooperation with the reasonable requests of law enforcement authorities, except if a program determines such cooperation may be impacted due to a victim’s age, physical condition, psychological state, cultural or linguistic barriers, or any other health or safety concern that jeopardizes the victim’s wellbeing;

 (3) such State certifies that grants received under this section will not be used to supplant State funds otherwise available to provide crime victim compensation;